 If you were placed into Math 1a or Math 1b and are interested in Computer Science then it is even more important that you take these courses right away, so you can satisfy your math requirements as soon as possible.
 If you were placed into the Math M sequence, you should contact the CS directors of undergraduate studies as soon as possible to get advice on how to navigate the math requirements.

 The main mathematical prerequisites for computer science students are:

-Linear Algebra: The linear algebra requirement can be satisfied in many different ways, including by taking Math 21b/23a/25a/55a or AM 22a (see below).
+Linear Algebra: The linear algebra requirement can be satisfied in many different ways, including by taking Math 21b/22a/23a/25a/55a or AM 22a (see below).

 Proofs and discrete mathematics: Several computer science courses, including CS 121 and CS 124, require background in proofs and discrete mathematics, see this page.
-While some students (especially those who took the Math 23/25/55 sequence) can get this background on their own, many students will find it very useful to take CS 20: Discrete Mathematics, which counts as a CS technical elective.
+Some students can get this background on their own (in particular students who took the Math 25 / 55 sequence and also some of the student who took the Math 22 / 23 or AM 22 sequence).
+However most CS students will find it very useful to take CS 20: Discrete Mathematics, which counts as a CS technical elective.

 We strongly encourage first-year students to keep their options open and consider more than one concentration.
 Therefore, we recommend you check with other concentrations that you are considering which of the math courses below will satisfy their requirements (e.g., see the handbook entries for statistics and applied mathematics).